microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

    ![VSTS Demo Generator](images/vstsdemogen1_2.png)

-   {% include note.html content= "This URL will automatically select PHP template in the demo generator.
-If you want to try other projects, use this URL instead - [https://azuredevopsdemogenerator.azurewebsites.net/](https://azuredevopsdemogenerator.azurewebsites.net/){:target=\"_blank\"}" %}
+   {% include note.html content= "This URL will automatically select the PHP template in the demo generator.
+If you want to try other project, use this URL instead - [https://azuredevopsdemogenerator.azurewebsites.net/](https://azuredevopsdemogenerator.azurewebsites.net/){:target=\"_blank\"}" %}

 ## Exercise 1: Configure Release Definition

-We will use ARM template as **Infrastructure as a Code**  in the release definition to provisions a Web App and a Web App Service Plan under the specified resource group.
+We will use ARM template as **Infrastructure as a Code**  in the release definition to provisions a Web App, and a Web App Service Plan, under the specified resource group.

 1. Go to **Releases** under **Pipelines** tab, Select release definition **PHP** and click on **Edit**